 - (2) Shipowners' Rights Protection Policy: This policy is reflected in the limitation of shipowners' civil liability for environmental damage.
 In other words, the shipowner is only liable for compensation for pollution damage caused by the ship based on the tonnage limit of the ship.
 The 1992 CLC Convention, the 1996 HNS Convention, and the 2001 Bunker Convention all clearly show this. - (3) The policy states that cargo ship is responsible for damage caused by oil pollution.
 Cargo transported by sea is one of the main sources of marine pollution.
 Therefore, this means that the owner of cargo transported by sea must also bear all the liability.
 This policy supports the shipowner's protection policy, and it is clearly stipulated in the FUND Convention that the convention is a user of oil.
-In other words, oil importers are jointly responsible for damage to marine pollution because there is oil on board. - to marine pollution because there is oil on board.
+In other words, oil importers are jointly responsible for damage to marine pollution because there is oil on board.

 (4) More Preventative Policy: MARPOL 73/78 Convention expresses this policy very clearly.
+The Convention outlines the measures taken to - (4) More Preventative Policy: MARPOL 73/78 Convention expresses this policy very clearly.
 The Convention outlines the measures taken to prevent marine pollution from ships, including the design and equipment requirements for ships.
 Furthermore, the owner and captain of the ship are responsible for the implementation of waste discharge regulations arising from the ship's activities.
 Ships and ports are responsible for organizing the reception of these wastes through the shore waste reception system.